Authors: Denise Mauzy and Bruce Bull, DaSy

 Data breaches are significant risks for programs given that they have potential legal and financial implications.
 Handling a data breach can be very stressful for team members.
 The team will need to explore how the breach occurred as well as take the next steps for addressing it.
 Without policies, Jana will be in the hot seat to provide these answers and next steps.
 Of course, even with formal data governance policies, data breaches can happen.
 While a data breach response policy will not prevent the breach, it can increase awareness about potential data breaches, provide clear guidance on how to proceed, and help minimize the potential impact of the breach.

 We hope these scenarios illustrate that data governance policies are a must-have.
 Are you ready to get started?
 First, you need to explore what data governance structure, policies, and procedures your state agency may have in place already.
-The DaSy Data Governance and Management Toolkit contains information, guidance, and templates to assist Part C and Part B 619 program staff with creating or enhancing their formal data governance policies and procedures.
+The DaSy Data Governance Toolkit contains information, guidance, and templates to assist Part C and Part B 619 program staff with creating or enhancing their formal data governance policies and procedures.
 The toolkit supports policy development in the following areas:

 - Purpose, Structure, and Process